mhawksey/html-form-send-email-via-google-script-without-server/README.md

 A ***Step-by-Step Example*** of using an **HTML Form** to send a "Contact Us" Message via Email without a Backend Server using a Google Script - No PHP, Python, Ruby, Java, Node.js etc.

+This tutorial has been *forked* from an existing tutorial by [Sean McKenna](https://github.com/dwyl/html-form-send-email-via-google-script-without-server).
+Thanks for sharing Sean!

+> ***Important:*** This solution publishes a form as a Google Apps Script Webapp.
+Webapps currently ***cannot*** be embedded in other webpages other than on Google Sites.

 ## Why?

 We needed a way of sending an email from from a "*static*" HTML page